Oncidium (Dancing Lady) Orchids Indoor Care, Propagation, Problems and Solutions

 Keiki growth can be triggered by prolonged exposure to high temperature during the final phase of spike growth.

-The keiki can be detached from the mother Dancing Lady Orchid when about one year old when it has developed 2-3 leaves and 1-3 inches long roots.
+1. Detach the keiki from the mother when about one year old when it has developed 2-3 leaves and 1-3 inches long roots.

-Pot the keiki in fresh potting medium and direct the roots of the keiki downwards and provide support to prevent it from toppling over.
+2. Pot the keiki in fresh potting medium and direct the roots of the keiki downwards.

-Allow the new Dancing Lady Orchid to be well established before transplanting it after which routine care can begin.
+5. Allow the new orchid to be well established before transplanting it after which you can begin routine care.

 Oncidium Orchid, Dancing Lady Orchid